tomru/axiom/CONTRIBUTING.md

 1. Select your running `Branch Deploy` from that list.
 This will show you a log were you can follow the progress
 1. Once a `Branch Deploy` is complete, you can either publish the changes which will basicly overwrite your initial master deploy or what ever branch was deployed before or just share the `Preview deploy` link.
 1. When pushing changes to your branch, you have to repeat the last three steps every time, because Netilfy does not do auto publish those branches.

+### Production deployments of the styleguide

+A new version of styleguide at https://axiom.brandwatch.com is built and deployed for every merge to `master`.

+### Publishing to npm

+New versions of component libraries are published to npm for every merge to `master`.